THE NEW JERSEY EXIT STRATEGY

 2. 2% of the total sale price.

-CRITICAL STRATEGY
+CRITICAL INSIGHT

 2. The Inheritance Tax Trap